authelia/authelia/docs/content/reference/guides/metrics.md

 ---
 title: "Telemetry"
 description: "A reference guide on the telemetry collection"
-lead: "This section contains reference documentation for Authelia's telemetry systems."
+summary: "This section contains reference documentation for Authelia's telemetry systems."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []